ingonyama-zk/icicle/README.md

 ```

 > [!NOTE]
-> Most tests assume a CUDA backend exists and will fail otherwise if a CUDA device is not found.
+> Most tests assume a CUDA backend exists and will fail otherwise, if a CUDA device is not found.

 **Build Flags:**